ray-x/navigator.lua/README.md

 - Out of box experience.
 10 lines of minimum vimrc can turn your neovim into a full-featured LSP & Treesitter powered IDE

-- Unorthodox UI with floating windows, navigator provides a visual way to manage and navigate through symbols, diagnostic errors, reference etc. It covers all features(handler) provided by LSP from commonly used search reference, to less commonly used search for interface implementation.
+- UI with floating windows, navigator provides a visual way to manage and navigate through symbols, diagnostic errors, reference etc. It covers all features(handler) provided by LSP from commonly used search reference, to less commonly used search for interface implementation.